axflow/axflow/docs/guides/stream-chat-app.md

 ## Conclusion

-That was easy!
-With axflow, streaming data from LLM APIs has never been easier.
-By the way, you could replace the openAI model with any other supported model, or even integrate your own against our `Model` interface.
+Hopefully, that was easy!
+With `@axflow/models`, streaming data from different LLM APIs is no longer a battle.
+By the way, you could replace the openAI model that we used in this guide with any other supported model, or integrate your own against our interface.

+Soon, using our `@axflow/models` library will also integrate with other tools to get analytics, as well as send LLM requests and their responses to the axeval package for quality monitoring.

 If you want to see the full code of this demo, you can find [here on GitHub](https://github.com/axflow/axchat-demo).